ObaiAlkanzi/Call-Inventory-Agile/README.md

 ## 📂 Featured Projects

 ### 🔹 [Inventory][https://github.com/ObaiAlkanzi/Call-Inventory-Agile]
-> **Description**: A RESTful API for managing Inventoy built with ASP.NET Core, EF Core, and Swagger.
+> **Description**: A full-featured inventory system to manage product tracking, stock movements, and supplier integration.
 > The Project consist of 2 parts as following:
   - **Call Management**: Rasing a call and add the complaint and specify the materials and manpowers, and close the call.
   - **Stock and Inventory Management**: Send Requisition/s for purchasing the material. **(Requisitions,LPO, GRN, Returns, Stock Transfer, Exess).**